SakariPirnes/multi-ken-burns-for-video/README.md

 ### Running the program
 The program has three steps:
 1. As shown in the below video, after the above command has been executed frames has to be cropped.
 In our case we crop 3 frames for every second plus the final frame.
 The cropping can be done by mouse as shown in the video, or by giving exact coordinates, instractions will be printed in the console.
 This is done by [multikb/get_cropped_frames.py](https://github.com/SakariPirnes/multi-ken-burns-for-video/blob/main/multikb/get_cropped_frames.py) which generates coordinate file [example/cropped_frames.npy](https://github.com/SakariPirnes/multi-ken-burns-for-video/blob/main/example/cropped_frames.npy).
-This step is equivalent of running reparately:
+This step is equivalent of running reparately:`de`

     `python3 multikb/get_cropped_frames.py example/in.mp4 example/cropped_frames.npy 4:5 3`